Your Supplies...Delivered!

 1. CPAP Therapy Is Uncomfortable

 One prevalent misconception is that using a CPAP machine is uncomfortable.
 In reality, modern CPAP machines are designed with user comfort in mind.
 Using your CPAP machine at first might feel a bit challenging but with proper instructions and guidance you can easily use the machine.
+Many devices come with adjustable settings, different mask options, and features like humidification to enhance the overall comfort of the therapy.

 2. CPAP Machines Are Noisy